xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 widely in all aspects of computation, from sending email to writing a paper.[^ln-coauthor]

+##Conclusion

+We have proposed a model of teaching and learning coding in the humanities that we believe can form a basis for a great number of courses in many different areas and in just as many universities.
+By developing the principles of critical computing in a manner designed to extend the existing values of the humanities, we have outlined an ethos that can be furthered in the classroom.
+By applying these principles as a digital humanities "core," we have suggested a means of realizing them in a curriculum.
+And by identifying the three major locations of humanities computing, we have directed the fledgling digital humanist (or the teacher of fledgling digital humanists) to some starting points.

 In our experience, students without a technical background are sometimes curiously hesitant to explore their machines.
 Demystifying the magical black box and learning some habits that prevent irrevocable loss of data addresses